Short review: Go see it if you can.

 Those reservations noted, it's still one of the best pictures of the year.
 Tarantino moves the camera with his usual brio, the dialogue is smart and fun, the winks toward the history of cinema are lovely if you like that sort of thing, and where it is funny it is often very, very funny.

 A big part of the pleasure comes from the actors.
 Jamie Foxx delivers subtlety, magnetism, and movie star awesomeness all at once.
 Casting Christoph Waltz again after his turn as the sadistic yet charming SS officer in Inglorious Basterds is gimmicky, but what a great gimmick it is; Waltz is a miracle worker.
 Leonardo DiCaprio goes for broke and makes it work, obviously having more fun than he's had in years; directors should stop giving him roles which call for that Serious Face thing he does and have him only play villains from now on.
 (The friend I saw the film with told me that when his character cuts his hand at one point, it was an accident he just played through.
 DiCaprio uses that bloody hand with an incredibly gutsy, irresponsible, and effective move.)
-Samuel L. Jackson uses his trick of being funny and menacing at the same time in playing the trickiest character in the movie.
+Samuel L. Jackson uses his talent for being funny and menacing at the same time in playing the trickiest character in the movie.
 And there is some good work by actors in smaller roles, including a welcome appearance by Bruce Dern (who I'd assumed was no longer with us) and a surprisingly clever scene with, of all people, Don Johnson and Jonah Hill.

 Of course, the main question is what happens when Tarantino's flippant tone collides with the crushing moral weight of slavery.